irfankalkar/42-Header-for-Vim/README.md

 # 42-Header-for-Vim
-This is a 42 Heder for Vim Editor.
+Bu Vim editörü için bir 42 Header'dır.
+(This is a 42 Header for Vim Editor).

 ## .vimrc Dosyasını Eklemek